-Underlayment - The CSSB recommends Type 30 ASTM Designation 226 (ASTM D 226) or ASTM Designation 4869 (ASTM D 4869) felt underlayment material.
-Apply it horizontally, with a staple gun, starting at the base of the wall, with a 2" horizontal overlap with each succeeding course, and a 6" overlap vertically when starting a new roll.
-Wrap the Type 30 felt underlayment 4" each way around both inside and outside corners.
+Underlayment - The CSSB recommends

+Type 30 felt underlayment (also known as

+#30 bituminous impregnated building

+paper).
+Check with your local building

+official for any questions about alternative

+underlayment materials.
+Apply it

+horizontally, with a staple gun, starting at the

+base of the wall, with a 2" horizontal overlap

+with each succeeding course, and a 6"

+overlap vertically when starting a new roll.

+Wrap the Type 30 felt underlayment 4" each

+way around both inside and outside corners.